irrationaldata/heart-disease/README.md

 # heart-disease
 Heart Disease

-Access the explanation of this code on: https://irrationaldata.com/heart-disease/
+Access the explanation of this code on: <a href="https://irrationaldata.com/heart-disease/" target="blank">https://irrationaldata.com/heart-disease/</a>

 This is code written in R intended to be utilized on R Studio.
 To run it properly, ensure that dplyr and randomForest are installed as libraries.